SNP would ‘undo Brexit as far as possible’ if election returns hung Parliament

 Analysis of England’s local authority election results indicates Labour could fall short of a majority in the Commons when the UK next goes to the polls.

-SNP EU Accession spokesperson, Alyn Smyth, said his party would demand the UK has a close relationship with EU, in negotiations with a minority Labour government.
+SNP EU accession spokesman Alyn Smyth said his party would demand the UK has a close relationship with EU, in negotiations with a minority Labour government.

 He said ahead of seeking to row back on Brexit, the SNP’s key demands for the relationship between the UK and the EU would be to secure single market membership and restore free movement.